 Parts list:

-- Neck: One-piece maple, medium C-to-D profile; period-correct tuner bushings
+- Neck: One-piece maple, medium C-to-D profile, maple board; large headstock, optionally reversed

-- Pickups: Fender Custom Shop '69 single-coils or equivalent; the Band of Gypsys recordings suggest a relatively clean, wide-frequency pickup with good low-end extension
+- Pickups: Fender Custom Shop '69 single-coils or equivalent β the Band of Gypsys recordings suggest a clean, wide-frequency single-coil with good low-end extension

 - Bridge: Vintage 6-saddle synchronized tremolo, chrome